Govt's proposed new tax rules reopen raw wounds

 Business figures have criticized the amendment, which the head of the Confederation of Indian Industries said would "create an impression of India being an investor unfriendly country especially at a time when we need urgent investment."

 "This is most retrograde.
 Our policymakers should realize we do not live in isolation.
-We need FDI, foreign technology and capital," said Deepak Parekh, chairman of Housing Development Finance Corp, India's biggest mortgage lender.
+We need FDI, foreign technology and capital," said Deepak Parekh, chairman of Housing Development Finance Corp (HDFC.NS), India's biggest mortgage lender.

 Mukherjee has sought to allay industry worries by asserting that the new amendment would not duplicate tax paid in other jurisdictions, and only seeks to ensure tax is paid on deals involving the transfer of Indian assets.

-Even the head of India's planning commission, Montek Singh Ahluwalia, a powerful policymaker outside of the finance ministry with close links to the prime minister, said he was uncomfortable with the proposal.
+Even the head of the planning commission, Montek Singh Ahluwalia, a powerful policymaker outside of the finance ministry with close links to the prime minister, said he was uncomfortable with the proposal.

 "I am personally uncomfortable with retrospective things," Ahluwalia told CNN-IBN news channel.
 "Now you know when ministries do that they usually have some very good reason and I just don't know enough what the reasoning is."